neodsp/audio-blocks/README.md

     * **Terminology:** Also known as "planar" or "channels first," but more specifically refers to channel-isolated buffers.
     * **Usage:** Highly prevalent in real-time DSP due to simplified memory access and potential for improved SIMD (Single Instruction, Multiple Data) or vectorization efficiency.

-By designing your processor functions to accept an `impl AudioBlock<S>`, your code can seamlessly handle audio data regardless of the underlying layout used by the audio API. `AudioBlock`s can hold any sample type `S` that implements `Copy`, `Default`, and has a `'static` lifetime, which includes all primitive number types.
+By designing your processor functions to accept an `impl AudioBlock<S>`, your code can seamlessly handle audio data regardless of the underlying layout used by the audio API. `AudioBlock`s can hold any sample type `S` that implements `Copy`, `Zero`, and has a `'static` lifetime, which includes all primitive number types.

 For specialized processing requiring a specific sample type, such as `f32`, you can define functions that expect `impl AudioBlockMut<f32>`.